-- 1. Apply moist dressing, then an occlusive dressing - 2.
-Cover the occlusive with pads or a towel for warmth - 3.
+- 1. Apply thick moist dressing, then an occlusive dressing cover the dressing with plastic. - 2.
+Cover the occlusive dressing with pads or a towel for warmth - 3.
 If an object is impaled in abs, stabilize it and do not flex legs- leave them in the position you found them.